 You can include flexibility clauses in the contract to notify your employees that you have the right to vary some provisions in their contract.

 For example, you could require your employees to work in different locations.
-Flexibility clauses need to be applied fairly.
+Apply flexibility clauses fairly.

-When you agree on changes with your employees, you should ensure that you do the following:
+When you agree on changes with your employees, you should do the following:

 - Write to them within one month of the amendment (detailing what has changed).